benfoxall/prpc/slides/index.md

 # ❤️Protocol Buffers ❤️

-* impossible to make a mistake
+* Impossible to make a mistake
-* efficient on the wire
+* Efficient on the wire
+* Type safety
 * Type safety __across__ languages

 [.build-lists: true]